 - Weakness or numbness in the legs or feet

 - Loss of bladder or bowel control as cancer presses on the spinal cord

 Having any of these signs or symptoms doesn't mean you have prostate cancer.
 In fact, infections and other non-cancerous conditions may cause similar symptoms.

-For example, having trouble urinating could be caused by benign prostatic hyperplasia (BPH), and erectile dysfunction could have more to do with other factors — such as age, diabetes, smoking or cardiovascular disease.
+For example, having trouble urinating could be caused by benign prostatic hyperplasia (BPH), which is an enlargement of the prostate gland.
+Also, erectile dysfunction could have more to do with other factors — such as age, diabetes, smoking or cardiovascular disease.